-Hydatid cysts result from infection by the Echinococcus, and can result in cyst formation anywhere in the body.
+Hydatid cysts result from infection by the Echinococcus species, and can result in cyst formation anywhere in the body.

 There are two main species of the Echinococcus tapeworm 1,2:

-- pastoral: dog is a main host; most common form
+- pastoral: the dog is the main host; most common form

 - less common but more invasive

 Definitive hosts are carnivores (e.g. dogs, foxes, cats), and the intermediate hosts are most commonly sheep.
-Humans are accidental host, and the infection occurs by ingesting food contaminated with Echinococcus eggs 3.
+Humans are accidental hosts, and the infection occurs by ingesting food contaminated with Echinococcus eggs 3.

 The cysts usually have three components 1,2: